Arcensoth/trigger-teams-datapack/README.md

 ## Event Hooks
 Function Tag                                | Description
 ------------------------------------------- | -----------
-`#trigger_teams:hooks/player/disabled`      | Run by a player after they join a team and start their cooldown.
+`#trigger_teams:hooks/player/disabled`      | Run by a player when they join a team and start their cooldown.
-`#trigger_teams:hooks/player/enabled`       | Run by a player after their cooldown is up and they may join a team.
+`#trigger_teams:hooks/player/enabled`       | Run by a player when their cooldown is up and they may join a team.
 `#trigger_teams:hooks/player/joined/aqua`   | Run by a player when they join the aqua team.
 `#trigger_teams:hooks/player/joined/blue`   | Run by a player when they join the blue team.
 `#trigger_teams:hooks/player/joined/gold`   | Run by a player when they join the gold team.